tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/TRTCCalling API（Web）_intl_en.md

 #### reject({inviteID, isBusy, callType})
-This API is used to reject an invitation.
+This API is used to decline an invitation.

 <dx-codeblock>
 ::: javascript javascript